suvoganguli/FinalProject/README.md

 2. Race
 3. Occupation
 4. Age Category (age divided into bins of 10)
+5. Education Number (number of years spent in education)

 We split the dataset into 80% for train and 20% for test.
 The training data consists of X_train and y_train, and the test data consists of X_test and y_test.